 If you look at the top of your Apple Watch’s dial, chances are you’ll see at least one icon up there, including the infamous ‘red dot on Apple Watch‘.
 However, while there are a bunch of icons that the Apple Watch displays on the dial, there are a lot more in places like the Control Center.
 So if you’re just as confused about them as I was when I first started using the Apple Watch, here is your definitive guide to all Apple Watch icon meanings.

-Note: These icons can be found in watchOS 8, the latest software for Apple Watch.
-These icons can be found in the watchOS 8 betas.
+Note: These icons can be found in watchOS 9, the latest software for Apple Watch.

 All Apple Watch Icon Meanings (2022)